Header Banner

-How To: Catch fish using a limb line rig
+How to Catch fish using a limb line rig

 Limb lining is exactly what its name implies: You tie a line from a limb that overhangs the water, drop the line into the water, hook and bait on the end, and while you're home in bed… that limb is fishing for you.